niklasbuschmann/niklasbuschmann.github.io/_posts/2021-06-07-money-printer.md

   \mu_g^* = \frac{\mu_a^2}{2\sigma^2}
 $$

 So the geometric growth depends on the ration between arithmetic growth and volatility.
-Note, for uncorrelated assets the standard deviation of a portfolio has the [same form](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae) as a vector: Adding a small, orthogonal (uncorrelated) step leaves its overall length unchanged.
+Note that for uncorrelated assets the standard deviation of a portfolio has the [same form](https://en.wikipedia.org/wiki/Propagation_of_uncertainty#Example_formulae) as a vector: Adding a small, orthogonal (uncorrelated) step leaves its overall length unchanged.